ethereum/ethereum-org-website/src/content/developers/docs/layer-2-scaling/index.md

 ### Zero knowledge rollups {#zk-rollups}

-Zero knowledge rollups, also known as ZK rollups, bundle or "roll up" hundreds of transaction executions off-chain and generates a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
-This is known as a validity proof and is posted on layer 1 (along with all transaction data).
+Zero knowledge rollups, also known as ZK rollups, bundle or "roll up" hundreds of transfers off-chain and generates a cryptographic proof, known as a SNARK (succinct non-interactive argument of knowledge).
+This is known as a validity proof and is posted on layer 1.

-With the transaction data and validity proof, the ZK rollup contract can verify that all transactions were included and executed correctly.
+The ZK rollup contract maintains the state of all transfers on layer 2, and this state can only be updated with a validity proof.
+This means that ZK rollups only need the validity proof, instead of all transaction data.
+With a ZK rollup, validating a block is quicker and cheaper because less data is included.

 With a ZK rollup, there are no delays when moving funds from layer 2 to layer 1 because a validity proof accepted by the ZK rollup contract has already verified the funds.